opticsfoundry/Kicad-Library-Optics/README.md

 ![download library](img/download-library.png)

 3. Unzip the downloaded folder and move the folder to an appropriate path if you want,
-4. Open the KiCad software, from `Preferences` tab click on `Configure Paths...` as shown below,
+4. Open the KiCad software, from `Preferences` tab, click on `Configure Paths...` as shown below,

 ![configure paths](img/configure-path.png)